Total Generalized Variation of the Normal Vector Field and Applications to Mesh Denoising: Numerical Realization

 \subsection{Derivation of the ADMM}

 We consider the problem

 where $\cF$ is some smooth function depending on the mesh~$\mesh$ and the remaining terms in the objective represent the discrete total generalized variation of the normal vector field $\bn$, see \eqref{eq:tgv:normal}.
+A concrete example for $\cF$ for the purpose of mesh denoising will be specified in \eqref{eq:mesh-denoising-with-tgv-of-the-normal-regularization}.

-Optimizing over the mesh~$\mesh$ actually means that we optimize over the vertex positions of~$\mesh$ while preserving the connectivity.
+The first optimization variable in \eqref{eq:generic-problem-with-tgv-of-the-normal-regularization} is the collection of vertex positions.
+The connectivity of the mesh~$\mesh$ is preserved throughout the optimization.
 The second optimization variable $W \in \tangentRT$ depends on the current vertex positions, and thus technically we are facing an optimization problem over a fiber bundle.
 Notice that also the quantities $\eplus{\bmu}$, $\eplus{\bn}$ and $\eminus{\bn}$ depend on the vertex positions.

 Following the ADMM paradigm of adding variables to achieve simpler subproblems, we introduce additional variables $d_0 \in \DG{0}(\skeleton, \R)$, $\bd_2 \in \DG{1}(\skeleton, \tangentBundle[\sphere], \eplus{\bn})$ defined on the skeleton~$\skeleton$ of the mesh, as well as $\bD_1 \in \DG{0}(\mesh, \tangentBundle[\sphere] \otimes \tangentBundle[\mesh] \otimes \tangentBundle[\mesh], \bn)$ defined on the triangles.
 These variables are coupled to the original quantities of the problem via the following constraints: